Cloud Provider Traffic Share in Q1 2026: AWS, Google Cloud, and Azure's Share of Internet Traffic

 Big Three Total 16.69% 17.49% -4.6%

 Nearly 1 in 6 bytes in North America flows through a hyperscaler.
-Comcast (8.9%) and AT&T (6.1%) still carry the most traffic individually, but the Big Three combined outweigh any single ISP.
+Comcast (8.9%) and AT&T (6.1%) still carry the most traffic individually, but the Big Three combined beat any single ISP.

-Azure's 40.3% North American growth stands out.
-At 4.14%, Azure is rapidly closing the gap with Google's 4.88%.
-If this trajectory holds through 2026, Azure could overtake Google in North American traffic share by year-end.
+Azure's 40.3% North American jump is the one to watch.
+At 4.14%, it's closing fast on Google's 4.88%.
+Hold that trajectory and Azure could pass Google in North American traffic share by year-end.

-This aligns with what we see in our technology detection data.
-Microsoft's enterprise stack adoption (Azure AD, Microsoft 365, Teams) creates a gravitational pull that routes more corporate traffic through Azure's backbone.
+That tracks with what we see in our technology detection data.
+Microsoft's enterprise stack (Azure AD, Microsoft 365, Teams) creates a gravitational pull.
+Once a company commits to the Microsoft platform, the infrastructure follows.

 European data sovereignty castle made of glass server racks with EU flag representing local cloud preference